Transfer of Shares in a Private Company

-If the old share certificate is lost, then an indemnity has to be completed.
 The Company’s Articles of Association or the Constitution must be inspected to see if there are any restrictions on the transfer of shares.

 The stock transfer form must then be sent for stamping by the Revenue Commissioners if the transfer value is in excess of €1,000 or the parties to the transfer are related by blood or marriage.

 The share transfer is subsequently recorded in the companies next annual return.